-By train it take around 3 to 5 hours to travel 179.93 km from Pak Chong to Bangkok depending upon which train you take.
-On this route its much easier to take a minivan which will complete the journey in a fairly standard travel time of 3 hours.
+By train the journey from Pak Chong to Bangkok is scheduled to take from 3 to 4 hours depending upon which train you take.
+On this route its often much easier to take a bus or a minivan which will complete the journey in a fairly standard travel time of 3 hours.

-There are 10 direct trains per day from Pal Chong to Bangkok:
+There are 6 direct trains per day from Pak Chong to Bangkok.

 Use the Search Box below to buy your train tickets from Pak Chong to Bangkok.

 - Minivan and taxi services from Pak Chong to Bangkok are also available to book through the Search Box above, as well travel by train, bus, ferry and plane to and from other destinations in Thailand and across South East Asia.

 - From the 19th January 2023 the main railway station in Bangkok is Krung Thep Aphiwat Central Terminal (also known as Bang Sue Grand Station).

 Bangkok’s old main railway station is called Hua Lamphong and its located in Bangkok’s China Town area 4.8 km from the Khao San Road and 6.8 km from the start of the Sukhumvit Road.
 There are several options for travel from Hua Lamphong Railway Station to other parts of Central Bangkok and the best option depends upon where you are going, how much time you have and how easily you can walk with your baggage.